HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 TL;DR: Databricks dashboard serves as a unified, collaborative space for data exploration, analysis, and reporting.

 So, why should you use the Databricks Dashboard?
-Here are a few reasons:
+Here are a few compelling reasons:

 • Data Visualization: Databricks dashboard offers a variety of chart types, including bar charts, line charts, scatter plots, maps, and more, enabling users to choose the most appropriate visualization for their data and objectives.